ehrenbrav/nestcamDIY/README.md

 - Use Dupont crimpers and JST connectors so no soldering is required.
 - This gives you a secure connector that can be attached and reattached at exactly the length you need.
+- It is worth learning how to do this, as it us super-useful for electronics projects such as this.
+It takes a bit of practice but, like soldering well, can serve you extremely well in the future.
 - Tutorial on using these connectors: [Pololu video tutorial on working with custom cables and connectors](https://www.pololu.com/blog/196/video-tutorial-working-with-custom-cables-and-connectors)

 Alternatively, you can buy pre-made jumper wires.
 You will need both female-female and male-female jumper wires.
 Just connect them together until you have the length you need.